spirali/spirali.github.io/content/blog/nelsie/index.md

 <img src="git/013.png" width="60%" style="border: 1px solid black"/>
 </p>

-And so on ...
+And so on …

 I will not go through the whole scenario.
 You can find the rest of the slides for this example in [this PDF](git.pdf) (36 slides).
-This scenario ends with the next slide:
+This scenario ends with the following slide:

 <p class="center">
 <img src="git/040.png" width="60%" style="border: 1px solid black"/>
 </p>

 If I were to show you this slide all at once then you would probably also need some time to orient.
-It is not clear what you should be focus on.
-Should you try to follow an arrow? read the text?
+It is not clear what you should be focusing on.
+Should you try to follow an arrow?
+Read the text?

 However, because the problem is told as a story with 36 steps, there is no "immediate shock" for the audience.
 I can control where the audience's focus is, because only one part of the story is added in each step.